 Webhooks

-Sync webhooks deliver real-time HTTP POST notifications when your lip sync generation jobs complete or fail.
+Sync Labs webhooks deliver real-time HTTP POST notifications when your lip sync generation jobs complete or fail.
 Use webhooks instead of polling to build efficient, event-driven workflows that respond to generation status changes without repeated API calls.

 How do I set up webhooks?